Montpellier: Transport

 Montpellier is served by railway, including TGV highspeed trains.
 Montpellier's main railway station is Saint-Roch.
 Since 2018, there is also a station on the high-speed railway linking Nîmes and Montpellier with the LGV Méditerranée, called Montpellier-Sud de France.

 The Montpellier – Méditerranée Airport is located in the area of Fréjorgues, in the town of Mauguio, southeast of Montpellier.

 The Transports de l'agglomération de Montpellier (TaM) manages the city's public transportation, including its 56 km tramway network consisting of four lines and several parking facilities.
 Line 1 runs from Mosson in the west to Odysseum in the east.
 Line 2 runs from Jacou in the northeast to St. Jean-de-Vedas in the southwest.
 Line 3 and Line 4 opened in April 2012.
 Line 3, which is 22.4 km long, links Juvignac and Pérols with a branch to Lattes and serves 32 stations.
 Line 4 circles the centre and serves as a connector line between the various arms of tram system.
 They intersect at Gare St. Roch station, Rives du Lez and Corum.

+Since 2019, €440 million were invested into the construction of a 5th tramway line, linking the south from Lavérune to Clapiers, up north.

+Since 21 December 2023, the public transport is free for all residents.
+Previously, all residents under 18 and over 65 years of age have been transported free of charge since 1 September 2021.

 The TaM also manages the large bike sharing scheme Vélomagg', started in June 2007, comprising 1200 bicycles and 50 stations.

-Sport
+Sports

 Montpellier was the finish of Stage 11 and the departure of Stage 12 in the 2007 Tour de France.
 It was also the finish of Stage 11 and the departure of Stage 12 in the 2016 edition.
 The city is home to a variety of professional sports teams: